DoWiD-wsn/RPi_cluster_head/source/setup.md

             `python3 -m pip install digi-xbee`
         * Alternatively, you can get the source code of the library from [Github](https://github.com/digidotcom/xbee-python).

-However, if you use the Xbee for the first time and want to configure fresh modules, it is advisable to use Digi's [XCTU](https://www.digi.com/products/embedded-systems/digi-xbee/digi-xbee-tools/xctu) tool (available for Windows, Linux, Mac).
+However, if you use the Xbee for the first time and want to configure fresh modules, it is advisable to use Digi's [XCTU](https://www.digi.com/products/embedded-systems/digi-xbee/digi-xbee-tools/xctu) tool (available for Windows, Linux, Mac), see below.

 ## Program Execution